Understand the cause of your panic attacks in order to select the treatment that will work for you.

 understand your panic attacks better, and

-learn how to stop them by choosing the right treatment or self help
+help to show you how to stop them by choosing the right treatment or self help

 Table of contents